Consumer security education

 Many consumer agencies provide alerts about consumer scams based on the complaints they receive.
-As a result, consumers are able to learn about the different types of scams being perpetuated in today's environment.
+As a result, consumers are able to learn about the different types of scams being perpetrated in today's environment.
 Increasing your awareness is critical to help avoid becoming a victim.

 Become familiar with the following resources and save them as a favorite for future reference.
 These sites are updated as needed to help ensure consumers have the most up-to-date information: